LeanderGangso/pyMyShareApi/README.md

 - Our [Wiki pages](https://github.com/LeanderGangso/pyMyShareSDK/wiki) has the information you need.

-> You could always help us improve by adding missing information to the wiki.
+> You could always help us improve by adding missing information to the wiki! :)

 ## Contributing

 Contributions of all sizes are welcome.
 Please review our [contribution guidelines](https://github.com/LeanderGangso/pyMyShareSDK/blob/master/CODE_OF_CONDUCT.md) to get started.
-You can also help by [reporting bugs](https://github.com/LeanderGangso/pyMyShareSDK/issues/new/choose) or making a [pull request](https://www.freecodecamp.org/news/how-to-make-your-        first-pull-request-on-github-3/).
+You can also help by [reporting bugs](https://github.com/LeanderGangso/pyMyShareSDK/issues/new/choose) or making a pull request.
+Lern more about pull requests [here](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/).

 ## License - key points